 This month, the outdoor decor at the Guinness Open Gate Brewery in Halethorpe will expand well beyond its impressive holiday keg tree, which is constructed from more than 250 kegs of Diageo beer.
 To accompany the tree this season, the brewery will feature a number of glowing outdoor installations that range from the famous Guinness toucan and harp to a classic Maryland crab.
-While strolling along the walk, guests can sip winter beers such as the new Gingerbread Spiced Stout, the toasty Winter Warmer reminiscent of a cream soda, and the Barrel Aged Coffee and Coconut Porter, which was brewed in collaboration with Vent Coffee Roasters.
+While strolling along the walk, guests can sip winter beers such as the new Gingerbread Spiced Stout, the toasty Winter Warmer reminiscent of a cream soda, and the Barrel Aged Coffee and Chocolate Mint Stout, aged in Kentucky bourbon barrels.
 The light walk is free and open to the public all month long.
+Plus, catch holiday movie nights on Thursdays through 12/30.
+Favorites on the lineup include Jingle All the Way and The Santa Clause.
 5001 Washington Blvd., Halethorpe.

 TO 12/31: Miracle on 34th Street

 In Hampden, on the 700 block of W. 34th Street between Keswick Road and Chestnut Avenue, the 73rd annual Miracle on 34th Street runs through New Year’s Eve.
-In compliance with safety protocols this year, homeowners are asking that visitors plan a drive-by to witness the winter tradition—which features more than two dozen Baltimore rowhomes and front lawns decked out with over-the-top light displays.
+The time-honored winter tradition features more than two dozen Baltimore rowhomes and front lawns decked out with over-the-top light displays.

 TO 1/2: Lights on the Bay